oracoraque/slop_fork/README.md

 ### Default command prefixes

-Default pr0kbot modules are prefixed with the character `.`.
+Default slopbot modules are prefixed with the character `.`.
 These modules do not break when you modify the command prefix, because the event listeners are mapped appropriately to the current command prefix.
 In summary: The default modules will always work, even if you change command prefix.

 ## Modules

-pr0kbot automatically loads modules from the `/modules` directory.
+slopbot automatically loads modules from the `/modules` directory.
 Modules can also be loaded or unloaded using `load` and `unload` methods.
-An included module (**See**: [master](https://github.com/Ond/pr0kbot/blob/master/modules/master.js)) registers the commands `.unload` and `.load` for the bot master.
+An included module (**See**: [master](https://github.com/Ond/slop/blob/master/modules/master.js)) registers the commands `.unload` and `.load` for the bot master.
 This way you can add or remove modules without restarting the bot.

 ```js
 module.exports = function(hook) {